Updated: April 26th 2018

 I just thought, is this right?

-I’m not the only one that was frustrated with the direction overwatch has headed over the last year though.
-Small improvements were all that was needed, instead there has been a focus on introducing new heros, new maps and the constant tweaking of characters has left the game more unbalanced than it was originally.
+I’m not the only one that was frustrated with the direction overwatch has headed over the last year or two though.
+Small improvements were all that was needed, instead, there has been a focus on introducing new heroes, new maps and the constant tweaking of characters has left the game more unbalanced than it was originally.

-The focus should have been on the servers, maybe an additional map or two that was actually decent.
-And most importantly, actually balancing the heros properly.
-In terms of competitive, all they needed to do was implement a really good way of rewarding player contributions as well as the end result, or different SR gains based on your hero.
+The focus should have been on the servers at all times, an additional map or two that was actually decent.
+And most importantly, actually balancing the heroes properly.
+In terms of competitive, all they needed to do was implement a really good way of rewarding player contributions as well as the end result.

 If you played 5 matches in a row and acquired a total of 15 golds, you should be rewarded for it, but for unknown reasons they refuse to implement such a system.
 Now I’m not saying personal achievement should reward more SR, but it should at least reward a tangible amount.